thedruz/WPN-XM/bin/nssm/README.txt

 Thanks to Arve Knudsen for spotting that child processes of the monitored application could be left running on service shutdown, and that a missing registry value for AppDirectory confused NSSM.
 Thanks to Peter Wagemans and Laszlo Keresztfalvi for suggesting throttling restarts.
 Thanks to Eugene Lifshitz for finding an edge case in CreateProcess() and for advising how to build messages.mc correctly in paths containing spaces.
 Thanks to Rob Sharp for pointing out that NSSM did not respect the AppEnvironment registry value used by srvany.
 Thanks to Szymon Nowak for help with Windows 2000 compatibility.
-Thanks to François-Régis Tardy for French translation.
+Thanks to François-Régis Tardy and Gildas le Nadan for French translation.
 Thanks to Emilio Frini for spotting that French was inadvertently set as the default language when the user's display language was not translated.
-Thanks to Riccardo Gusmeroli for Italian translation.
+Thanks to Riccardo Gusmeroli and Marco Certelli for Italian translation.
 Thanks to Eric Cheldelin for the inspiration to generate a Control-C event on shutdown.
 Thanks to Brian Baxter for suggesting how to escape quotes from the command prompt.
 Thanks to Russ Holmann for suggesting that the shutdown timeout be configurable.
 Thanks to Paul Spause for spotting a bug with default registry entries.
 Thanks to BUGHUNTER for spotting more GUI bugs.
+Thanks to Doug Watson for suggesting file rotation.
+Thanks to Арслан Сайдуганов for suggesting setting process priority.
+Thanks to Robert Middleton for suggestion and draft implementation of process affinity support.
+Thanks to Andrew RedzMax for suggesting an unconditional restart delay.
+Thanks to Bryan Senseman for noticing that applications with redirected stdout and/or stderr which attempt to read from stdin would fail.
+Thanks to Czenda Czendov for help with Visual Studio 2013 and Server 2012R2.
+Thanks to Alessandro Gherardi for reporting and draft fix of the bug whereby the second restart of the application would have a corrupted environment.
+Thanks to Hadrien Kohl for suggesting to disable the console window's menu.

 Licence
 -------